ghiculescu/payaus-docs/README.md

-## help.payaus.com
+## help.tanda.co

-The official [PayAus](http://www.payaus.com) support site.
+The official [Tanda](https://www.tanda.co) support site.

-Running on Jekyll.
-Hosted on Heroku using Unicorn.
-See the [about](http://help.payaus.com/about/this/) page for more information.

 If you spot a mistake or would like to suggest a change, go ahead!
 Contributions are always welcome.
-Alternatively, email alex@payaus.com
+Alternatively, email alex@tanda.co